Honorary Life Membership

 Peggy Davenport

 Peggy was a member of the original Hospice Society and was a strong support in organizing and starting the present Society.
-She sat as a Director on the Board and helped with Volunteer training.
-Peggy worked tirelessly for Hospice even when her own health was becoming an issue.
+She sat as a Director on the Board, helped with Volunteer training. an was a mentor to many.
+Peggy was always a strong voice in speaking for those who could not speak for themselves.

 Jermaine Furness

-Jermaine was passionate about and worked tirelessly on the project to renovate the two Palliative Care rooms on the third floor of the Hospital.
+Jermaine joined Hospice in 2015, training as a visiting Volunteer, later becoming a Director on the Board also.
+She was very active in fundraising was passionate about and worked tirelessly on the project to renovate the two Palliative Care rooms on the third floor of the Hospital.
 She helped write the request for funding, researched catalogues for necessary equipment and supervised the setup of the rooms.
+Jermaine was always a supportive and positive Hospice member.

 Connie Munson

 Connie is a founding member of the PRDHS 2009.
 She helped in the writing of the Bylaws for the Society and also the Volunteer Handbook and Policies for Volunteers.
+She trained to become a Volunteer and Advance Care Plan trainer.
+Connie was Volunteer Coordinator for several years and is now Hospice’s Grief Facilitator.
+In this role she leads Monthly Grief Support Drop-Ins, twice-yearly Journey Through Grief workshops, and assists with events such as Community Celebration of Remembrance and Blue Christmas.

 Joanne Letts

-Joanne is always a comforting and calm presence who helps bring peace of mind to her clients and their families.
+Joanne joined Hospice in 2011.
+She trained as a Volunteer and has spent many hours doing both palliative and friendly visits to clients at home and in the Hospital and Manor, always a comforting and calm presence who helps bring peace of mind to her clients and their families.
 Joanne trained as a volunteer to do one on one grief support over the phone.
+She is always willing to help with fundraising and other Hospice events.

 Irene Zak

 Irene joined Hospice in 2014.
 She trained as a volunteer and has spent many hours sitting with palliative patients and doing vigils at the end of life.
 She has also given her time to do friendly visiting to clients at home and in the Hospital and Manor.
+She has helped with fundraising and trained to do one-on-one grief support over the phone.
+Irene now dedicates many hours to collecting and coordinating everyone’s monthly volunteer hours.